lydonShen/SCI-CQA/README.md

     <img src="assets/datachart.png"  style="margin-bottom: 0.2;"/>
 <p>

-SCI-CQA will be released in this Link 🔗 [SCI-CQA](https://huggingface.co/datasets/lyndons1/SCI-CQA).
+SCI-CQA will be released in this Link 🔗 [SCI-CQA](Coming Soon).

+Since we are going to hold a competition using SCI-CQA, the data will be released after the competition.

 In addition, we create a **large training dataset of chart understanding**, which will be published soon.